 The program may collect and analyze appropriate income documentation for adult household members through third-party verification or source documentation when necessary.
 This process may include obtaining copies of the most recent tax form(s).
+All tax return information must be accompanied by a completed Tax Return Certification form attesting that their income has not changed since their most recent tax return and is not expected to change in the next 12 months.

 Situations may occur where an applicant(s) or household member(s) may have had no obligation to file a return, has not yet filed it, or filed an extension.
 If any adult household member did not file a prior year income tax return, the household member is required to submit current documentation that reflects their current income.
+Along with the appropriate income documentation, the applicant and/or household member must complete an Income Self-Attestation form.
 The following income documentation will be required for each adult household member only if the type of income is applicable and if a prior year income tax return is not available:

-- Wages: All paystubs within the past ninety (90) days, or current W-2 Forms, with volume to be based on pay frequency listed below; - $\circ$ If paid weekly, twelve most recent paystubs must be submitted to the program. - o If paid bi-weekly, six most recent paystubs must be submitted to the program. - o If paid monthly, three most recent paystubs must be submitted to the program. - Retirement or Social Security: - Past three (3) Monthly Bank Statements (Social Security Benefits and Pension only), - Current Social Security Benefits letter (including benefits paid to minors), - o Current Pension/Retirement Benefit letter (if applicable), or prior year 1099 form, or - Current Annuity Payment letter (if applicable), or prior year 1099 form; - Self-Employment Income: Most recent tax return (1040 or 1040A), W-2 Forms; and/or Current year profit and loss statement; - Rental Income: Current lease agreements - Unemployment Benefits: Current benefit letter with gross benefit amount; - Court Ordered Alimony/Spousal Maintenance: Copy of court order documentation; - Taxable Interest and Dividends (including amounts received by, or on behalf of minors); - No Income: Adult household members who do not earn an income will be required to submit a Certification of No Income.
+- Wages: All paystubs within the past ninety (90) days, or current W-2 Forms, with volume to be based on pay frequency listed below; - $\circ$ $\;$ If paid weekly, twelve most recent paystubs must be submitted to the program. - If paid bi-weekly, six most recent paystubs must be submitted to the program. - o If paid monthly, three most recent paystubs must be submitted to the program.

+• Retirement or Social Security:

+- o Past three (3) Monthly Bank Statements (Social Security Benefits and Pension only), - Current Social Security Benefits letter (including benefits paid to minors), - o Current Pension/Retirement Benefit letter (if applicable), or prior year 1099 form, or - Current Annuity Payment letter (if applicable), or prior year 1099 form; - Self-Employment Income: Most recent tax return (1040 or 1040A), W-2 Forms; and/or Current year profit and loss statement; - Rental Income: Current lease agreements - Unemployment Benefits: Current benefit letter with gross benefit amount;

+- Court Ordered Alimony/Spousal Maintenance: Copy of court order documentation; - Taxable Interest and Dividends (including amounts received by, or on behalf of minors); - No Income: Adult household members who do not earn an income will be required to submit a Certification of No Income.